Altamash-Khan-2812/Car-Animation-Css/Readme.md

 - `index.html`: Contains the HTML structure of the animation.
 - `style.css`: Defines the styles for the animation.
 - `responsive.css`: Contains styles for responsive design.
-- `script.js`: Manages the animation of the car.

 ## Usage